XP-NETWORK/documentation/docs/nft_standards/esdt.md

 ```

 ## 2. Setting roles
-In order to mint, burn assets roles must be granted to the accounts:
+In order to mint and burn assets, roles must be granted to the accounts:

 2.1 Populate the keys of the `.env` file with values